Travel.State.Gov >

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of France’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of France’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to French Guiana should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard’s Homeport website and the National Geospatial-Intelligence Agency’s website.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.